Familiar with dwell time?

 This can clearly present a problem: someone who visits a page for 20 minutes before clicking back to the SERPs still spent quite a bit of time engaging with your content, but Google will still register it as a bounce.

-Which is exactly why dwell time can be a more accurate indicator of a page’s relevance to a user, rather than rely solely on bounce rate.
+Which is exactly why it can be a more accurate indicator of a page’s relevance to a user, rather than rely solely on bounce rate.

-It’s also important to note that both bounce rate and time on page can be found in Google Analytics, while dwell time has no actual metric available.
+It’s also important to note that it has no actual metric available, while both bounce rate and time on page can be found in Google Analytics.

-To get an accurate read of dwell time, you need to take the other two metrics into consideration.
+To get an accurate read, you need to take the other two metrics into consideration.
 A high time on page and low bounce rate will indicate a high dwell time.

 According to Google, not officially – but do we really believe them anymore?